CaloFlow II: Even Faster and Still Accurate Generation of Calorimeter Showers with Normalizing Flows: Introduction

 Here we build on the version of Probability Density Distillation presented in \cite{pmlr-v115-huang20c}.
 We found that while using $x$--$x'$ and $z$--$z'$ distances offered significant improvements to the KL divergence, still they were insufficient for achieving a good fit of the IAF to the MAF.
 But by adding additional measures of the MAF-IAF closure, involving the intermediate layers and actual transformation parameters of the invertible normalizing flow (see sec.~\ref{sec:PDD} for details), we were able to obtain an excellent fit of the IAF to the MAF.
 Along the way, we also devise a new method for model selection of the IAF.
 Since the NLL is too expensive to compute for every epoch, we instead use the much cheaper KL divergence.
 Although the KL divergence is not a suitable objective for training the IAF, we show that it nevertheless tracks the NLL very closely, and therefore can serve as an effective proxy for selecting the best model epoch.

 The result is a new version of \cf\ (and a new version of Probability Density Distillation!) that is just as fast as the GAN baseline, while just as high-fidelity as the MAF used in \cite{Krause:2021ilc}.
-We demonstrate this using the same qualitative measures as in \cite{Krause:2021ilc}, as well as the ``ultimate classifier'' metric introduced in \cite{Krause:2021ilc}.
+We demonstrate this using the same qualitative measures as in \cite{Krause:2021ilc}, as well as the classifier metric introduced in \cite{Krause:2021ilc}.

 The outline of our paper is as follows.
 Section~\ref{sec:MAFIAF} reviews the construction of the MAF and IAF normalizing flows, and explains why the former is fast to density estimate and slow to sample, while the latter is the opposite.
 Section~\ref{sec:PDD} explains the idea behind Probability Density Distillation and describes our new loss terms that greatly improve the matching of the student to the teacher.
 Section~\ref{sec:calo} very briefly describes the dataset used for this work; for more details see \cite{Krause:2021ilc,Paganini:2017hrr,Paganini:2017dwg}.
 Section~\ref{sec:cf} describes the architecture and training procedure of \cfvII.
-Section~\ref{sec:results} contains the results of the teacher-student training --- average images, histograms, ultimate classifier metric and timing.
+Section~\ref{sec:results} contains the results of the teacher-student training --- average images, histograms, classifier metric and timing.
 Finally we summarize and conclude in section~\ref{sec:conclusions}.
+In Appendix~\ref{app:nearest}, we present plots of nearest neighbors between \geant\ and \cf\ student samples, providing further evidence against mode collapse in the latter.